 Health Care Fraud

-- Selling or diverting prescription medicine or items provided to you under the Johns Hopkins Medicine Employer Health Program
+- A Patient selling or diverting prescription medicine or items provided under the Johns Hopkins Medicine Employer Health Program

-- Obtaining multiple prescriptions for the same drug from several doctors during the same time period.
+- A Patient obtaining many prescriptions for the same drug from several doctors during the same time period

 How Can I Help?